 MessageApiclass can send messages and is good for remote procedure calls (RPC), such as controlling a handheld's media player from the wearable or starting an intent on the wearable from the handheld.
 Messages are also great for one-way requests or for a request/response communication model.
 If the handheld and wearable are connected, the system queues the message for delivery and returns a successful result code.
 If the devices are not connected, an error is returned.
 A successful result code does not indicate that the message was delivered successfully as the devices may disconnect after receiving the result code.

 Assetobjects are for sending binary blobs of data, such as images.
 You attach assets to data items and the system automatically takes care of the transfer for you, conserving Bluetooth bandwidth by caching large assets to avoid re-transmission.

-WearableListenerServicelets you listen for important data layer events in a service.
-The system manages the lifecycle of the
+lets you listen for important data layer events in a service.
+The system manages the lifecycle of